xybu/gitlab-ag/ga-docs/autograding.md

 also be sent back to gitlab-ag to archive.

-The script `test_all` will run under the the same user as grader_queue daemon, which is likely to be the worker of your web server UNLESS you correctly install and enable Docker.
+The script `test_all` will run under the the same user as grader_queue daemon, which is likely to be the worker of your web server, UNLESS you correctly install and enable Docker.
 Thus, if Docker is not enabled, then this script MUST do whatever it needs to secure the system.
 For example, change `euid` to an underprivileged user, run the testee program in a container / jail / VM, and